LuwonGG/Python-Robot-Fight-Simulation/README.md

 # Python-Robot-Fight-Simulation

-Description: This was a culminating project for Intro to Python at the University of Maryland College Park.
-The program simulates a robot fight of two teams.
-Project was implemented using object orientation.
+Description: Culminating project for Python programming course at UMCP.
+The program simulates a robot fight of two teams and was implemented using object orientation.